AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 ---

-Here are your answers for the next set of Git-related questions:

----

 **16. How do you switch between branches in Git?**

 "To switch between branches in Git, you use the `git checkout <branch-name>` command.
 This will move you from your current branch to the one you specify.
 If you’re using Git version 2.23 or later, there's also the `git switch <branch-name>` command, which is a more intuitive way to switch branches.
 It does the same thing but with a more user-friendly syntax."